FAQs: American Rescue Plan Funds for Local Governments

 - $4.5 billion for territories

-Grant calculations based on a modified Community Development Block Grant formula
+The funding calculations are based on a modified Community Development Block Grant (CDBG) formula.

 Among cities with 50,000-plus residents, funding targets greatest need, based on: